acoli-repo/conll-merge/README.md

 # CoNLL
 Tools for manipulating CoNLL TSV and related formats
-* special focus on processing multi-layer corpora, including annotations with conflicting tokenizations
+* special focus on processing multi-layer corpora, including annotations with conflicting tokenizations and/or textual variations

 Subdirectories
 * cmd converters from different source formats to CoNLL
 * src java classes for manipulating CoNLL files, in particular a tokenization-independent merging routine
 * lib jars for src
+* data_nlp sample data for merging various linguistic and semantic annotations of the same text
+* data_phil sample data and pipeline for merging multiple versions of the same text (i.e., similar text)

 History
 * May 2009 version 0.1 ("PAULA merge", internal use only)